D445 Battalion: History

 During the retreat, Nguyen Duc Thu, the commander of D445's rear guard force, was seriously wounded by a bullet that passed through one ear lobe and went out the other and Tran Van Chien, and the commander of the 1st Company were killed.
 Several D445 soldiers were awarded Letters of Appreciation (Giay Khen) for their actions in the battle at Long Tan including Dao Van Trung (section 2IC 2nd Company), Tran Van Tranh (section 2IC 2nd Company), Pham Van Duong (2nd Company).
 One Australian M113 Armoured Personnel Carrier was hit by two rounds from a D445 recoilless rifle detachment, killing the driver and wounding the crew commander and several soldiers.
 However, VC casualty figures of Long Tan were always difficult to account for as the battlefield was continuously bombarded by the New Zealand and US artillery during the fighting and in the aftermath hundreds of VC fighters could never be identified.
 D445 Battalion and the main combat force from the 275th Regiment that attacked the Australians numbered some 2,500 fighters.

 In 1968 a second local force unit was formed in Phuoc Tuy, known as the D440 Battalion.
 The unit generally performed poorly against Australian and New Zealand forces however, and was eventually disbanded in August 1970 with most of its personnel transferred to D445 Battalion.

 Until 1971 D445 Battalion would fight mainly with the Australian and New Zealand forces operating in Phuoc Tuy Province from their base at Nui Dat.
 A major loss to the Battalion was the discovery and destruction of the Mây Tào Mountain Base in Nui Mây Tào, including the battalion's field hospital and pharmacy in December 1969.
 When Australian troops began to withdraw in 1971 D445 Battalion was able to regain strength by taking advantage of the reducing strength of anti-communist forces.
-By mid 1971 the 1st Australian Task Force had been reduced to just two battalions and support arms, including one Australian battalion—3RAR— and a combined Australian and New Zealand battalion—4RAR/NZ.
+By mid 1971 the 1st Australian Task Force had been reduced to just two battalions and support arms: 3rd Battalion, Royal Australian Regiment, and a combined Australian and New Zealand battalion consisting of 4th Battalion, Royal Australian Regiment and Victor Company, Royal New Zealand Infantry Regiment.
 Australian and New Zealand combat forces were withdrawn in December 1971.

 In September 1979, the battalion was involved in operations against armed FULRO guerrillas in the Chua Chan Mountain/La Nga River area of Xuân Lộc District that were seeking independence for ethnic minorities in Vietnam and Cambodia.